Company Logo - Home Link

 Guard Uniform

-In the warmer months, King’s Guard soldiers wear the traditional red tunic, black and red trousers, and distinctive bearskin hats.
+In the warmer months, the King’s Guard soldiers wear the traditional red tunic, black and red trousers, and distinctive bearskin hats.

 The overall uniform is standard, but there are subtle differences in the detail of the uniform depending on which part of the Guard’s Division the soldier comes from.